In partnership with Muval

 - Stanley knife

 2. Book your removalist – try to book your removalist as soon as you know when you want to move.
 Booking in advance is crucial as many companies book up quite quickly and you may miss out on the date you want.
-This is particularly important if you’re looking to move interstate, or if you want to move during the removalist busy season (September to December).
+This is particularly important if you’re looking to move interstate, or if you want to move during the moving busy season (September to December).

-Interstate moves: when moving interstate, the cost of your move will depend on how much space your belongings take up in the truck or container, and where you are moving to/from.
+Moving interstate: when moving interstate, the cost of your move will depend on how much space your belongings take up in the truck or container, and where you are moving to/from.
 Here are a few helpful links to get you started on how much your interstate move will cost depending on where you’re moving from:

 3. Gather boxes – your local storage shed and hardware store should stock moving boxes.
 I found boxes the cheapest from Bunnings.
 The benefit from purchasing from Bunnings is you can return the ones you don’t use.